Xavier-Charles/earthquake_analysis/README.md

 AS Decade
 FROM decades_table;
 ```
-- EARTHQUAKES BY YEAR: Earthquakes are classified by the years the occured
+- EARTHQUAKES BY YEAR: A table of earthquakes classified by the year they occurred.
 ```
 DROP TABLE IF EXISTS years_table;
 CREATE TABLE years_table